 Should you persist with your lenses?

 If you find that your eyes are suffering from the effects of hay fever, it's a good idea to remove your contact lenses, if you wear them.
-The surface of contact lenses are known to attract and accumulate airborne allergens, such as pollen.
-So persisting with your lenses, may aggravate your symptoms further.
+The surface of a contact lens is known to attract and accumulate airborne allergens, such as pollen, so persisting with your lenses may aggravate your symptoms further.
 Here are a couple of options to consider:

 - Remove contact lenses, until symptoms and signs resolve.
 You could consider only wearing glasses during allergy season.
 This is typically between March and September.
 Glasses tend not to attract allergens and lenses offer some protection against pollen and other debris.